flaf/miscellaneous/puppet4/production/modules/network/README.md

                                      $default_dns )
 ```

 The `local_resolver` parameter is a boolean.
-If true,
+If true, the
-the class will install unbound which listen on localhost.
+class will install the unbound service which listens on
-unbound will be a dns forwarder which forwards all DNS
+localhost. unbound will be a DNS forwarder which will forward
-queries to the DNS servers of the `$nameservers` parameter.
+all DNS queries to the DNS servers of the `$nameservers`
-In this case, the file `/etc/resolv.conf` will be updated
+parameter.
+In this case, the file `/etc/resolv.conf` will be
-and the stanza below will be inserted:
+updated and the stanza below will be inserted:

 ```
 nameserver 127.0.0.1